ht-yashwanthkumar/Finance-Management/README.md

 - Set and manage budgets
 - Add and track expenses
-- Trigger notifications on expenditure and budget exceedance
+- Trigger notifications when budgets are exceeded.
 - Domain-driven design
 - Spring Data JPA with H2 in-memory DB
 - Open API (no authentication)